About

 Australian Year 12 students

-If you are a 2023 or 2024 Australian Year 12 student you will generally be selected based on your ATAR or International Baccalaureate (IB) Diploma.
+If you are a 2025 or 2026 Australian Year 12 student, you will generally be selected based on your ATAR (or equivalent in a recognised secondary qualification such as the International Baccalaureate (IB) Diploma or GCE A levels).
+Refer to individual course entries for any additional selection criteria.

-If you have undertaken subsequent tertiary study (eg Certificate IV, diploma or a bachelor degree) you may be assessed for admission based on this qualification instead of your ATAR.
+If you have undertaken subsequent post-secondary or tertiary study you may be assessed for admission based on this qualification instead of your ATAR.

 Selection rank adjustments